 This historic lake is the site of a foundational legend for Vietnam: Hồ Hoàn Kiếm means "Lake of the Returned Sword", alluding to the legend that a future emperor received a sword from a magic turtle at the lake's edge.
 The emperor later used the sword to drive the Chinese out of Vietnam.

 Today, Hoan Kiem Lake is a charming social and cultural center for Hanoi citizens – the lakeside is a popular stop for couples' wedding photos and fitness buffs' morning workouts.
-The lakeside offers an excellent opportunity to take in the local color – plus, it's an easy walk to the Old Quarter afterwards.
+The lakeside offers an excellent opportunity to take in the local color – plus, it's an easy walk to the Old Quarter afterward.

 A graceful, red-painted wooden bridge leads from the lakeside to Ngoc Son Temple, where devotees continue to perform their religious duties as they have been doing so for almost a thousand years.